 Explore the connections between food, culture, social policy, and the environment in the bachelor's degree program in food studies at The New School.

-Drawing on a number of disciplines, including anthropology, economics, gastronomy, systems design, and public policy analysis, the program prepares students to implement positive changes in food systems by engaging with processes of production, distribution, consumption, and regulation.
+Drawing on a number of disciplines, including anthropology, economics, gastronomy, systems design, and public policy analysis, the program prepares you to implement positive changes in food systems by engaging with processes of production, distribution, consumption, and regulation.

 A mobility agreement with the International Culinary Center (ICC) in New York City enables ICC students admitted to the bachelor’s program to receive transfer credits for their ICC studies and allows New School students to take ICC courses.

 New York City is your laboratory for learning, providing unmatched opportunities to explore contemporary food issues.
 The city has one of the largest wholesale food markets in the nation and is headquarters to numerous NGOs with interests in food, health, and the environment.
 Here, civic action groups and policymakers work directly with local food producers and food advocates.

 The degree in food studies is a pathway to careers and graduate study in food policy research and advocacy, environmentally sustainable agriculture, urban policy analysis and management, food marketing and distribution, public relations, and business administration for governments, NGOs, culinary journalism, and food and culinary businesses.